KozaNostra4/fivem-status/README.md

-# fivem-status
-Live Status and Command Status for FiveM server
+# Live Status and Command Status for FiveM server

 `Credits for queue system: Cr1MsOn#8806`